fllstx/vis-network_university-example/README.md

 - I want a vis.js network map and a few buttons which change the structure of the network map.
 - Clicking a button will filter the datasets and update the network map.
+- When a node is selected I want to be able to hide/show a div for every child-node of the selection.
+I’ll do the css for the divs I’m talking about, so I’m just looking for the most efficient way of getting the list of the child-nodes each time a node is clicked.

 ### More info